lana-shanghai/ethernauts-solutions/README.md

 # Solutions and comments to hacking ethernauts.
-See either contract in folder or
+See either contract in folder or console/terminal command.

 # CONTAINS SPOILERS!